pratiksh404/nepactober/README.md

 ![hack](https://user-images.githubusercontent.com/48166328/94787275-ba253600-03ef-11eb-8822-6b34943e9104.jpeg)

-## Make Open source contribution and be part of hactoberfest, win tShort and goodies
+## Make Open source contributions, and be a part of Hactoberfest to win a t-shirt and goodies.

-This repo is made with an objective to encourage Nepalese dev on open source contribution and to be part of hactoberfest.
+This repo is made with an objective to encourage Nepalese dev on open source contribution and to be part of Hactoberfest.

 # About HactoberFest